berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 * Client side search needs option to change heading repeat spec.
 * Client side search needs to filter records based on other fields that are filled in.
 * ProvDemo:  Fix reset button so on same page with Search.
-* ProvDemo: Update Button CSS to reflect what is required for the mockup.
-* ProvDemo:  Add the Add new provider screen
 * DONE:JOE:2020-02-09: ProvDemo:  Python to convert sample dentists into searchable format with simple handler to do the search but preferably make it work entirely client side.
 * ProvDemo:  Ability to string Dialog Pop over forms into a sequence.
 * ProvDemo:  Popover: Add New Provider Screens 10 to 12